kodehauz/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## Screenshots / Recordings (if UI)

 ## Checklist
-- [ ] I’ve considered performance & security impacts.
+- [ ] I have considered performance & security impacts.
-- [ ] I have checked for Linting.
+- [ ] I have checked for linting.
-- [ ] My code follows the project's coding standards.
+- [ ] I have followed the project coding standards.
 - [ ] I have manually tested my changes.
 - [ ] I have updated the documentation.
 - [ ] I have added automated test coverage.